Guide to Backpacking the Kalalau Trail: Permits, Packing, and Other Tips

 Sun protection: Essential for chilling at the beach and the exposed parts of the hike.
 I would recommend a hat like the Tilley LTM6 Airflo Broad Brim Hat or REI Co-Op On the Trail Cap, sunglasses, and long sleeves.

 Rain protection: Honestly, I did not even bring rain gear as I feel like being wet is mostly a concern when temperatures are lower.
-If you do bring rain gear, I’d bring something lightweight or even just a poncho because otherwise the humidity can make it uncomfortable.
+If you do bring rain gear, I’d bring something lightweight like a poncho because otherwise the humidity can make it uncomfortable.

 Hiking Gear